-The Honors College seeks applications for its Honors College Faculty Fellowship Program.
-The Faculty Fellowship Program is an exciting initiative that seeks to connect curious and dedicated Honors students to tenured and tenure-track faculty from the Arts, Humanities and Social Sciences who are conducting dynamic and cutting-edge research and creative work.
+The University Honors College is inviting applications for its Honors College Faculty Fellowship Program.
+The Faculty Fellowship Program is an exciting initiative that seeks to connect curious and dedicated Honors students to tenured and tenure-track faculty in the Arts, Humanities, and Social Sciences who are conducting dynamic and cutting-edge research and creative work.
 We are seeking one fellow to begin her or his two-year term in Fall of 2019 (academic years 2019-2020 and 2020-2021 respectively).
-The successful applicant will be encouraged to develop new classes in the Honors College and new formats for course delivery, while helping our exceptional undergraduates explore new topics, new interests, and new connections.
+The successful applicant will be encouraged to develop new classes and new formats for course delivery in the Honors College, while helping our exceptional undergraduates explore new topics, new interests, and new connections.
 Faculty interested in exploring innovative research and experiential learning opportunities that foster cross-disciplinary engagement are especially encouraged to apply.
 The aim of this program is to make the Honors College a true incubator for pedagogical innovation with the potential to benefit campus as a whole.

 During the two years of the fellowship, the teaching load of an Honors Faculty Fellow will be apportioned thus:

 Former and current fellows include: Prof. Stacy Hubbard (English), Prof. Phil Kiernan (Classics), Prof. Lance Rintamaki (Communication), Prof. Walt Hakala (English), Prof. Patrick McDevitt (History), Prof. Erin Hatton (Sociology), Prof. Eduardo Mercado (Psychology), and Prof. Maria Fernanda Negrete (Romance Languages and Literatures).

-The Honors Council reviews all applications and provides their recommendations to the Director of the Honors College, Prof. Andrew Stott.
+The Honors Council reviews all applications and provides their recommendations to the Director of the Honors College.

 The application deadline for fall 2019 is now closed.
 Stay tuned for the next application window.